daoswald/bg-changer/README.md

 This repo uses the fork-and-PR model: Fork the repo, make your changes, issue a pull-request against master.

+# FEATURE REQUESTS AND ISSUES

+Use [GitHub Issues](https://github.com/daoswald/bg-changer/issues) to report problems or make feature requests.

 # LICENSE

 This software can be distributed under the terms of the artistic2 license.